vitran96/evershop-docs/docs/api/customer.md

  <hr/>

- ## Create a customer session
+ ## Login

-Use this endpoint to create a customer session (login).
+Use this endpoint to login a customer.

 <Api
   method="POST"
-  url="/api/customers/sessions"
+  url="/customer/login"
   requestSchema={{
   "type": "object",
   "properties": {